toolleeo/cli-apps/README.md

 * [tpp](http://www.ngolde.de/tpp.html) - (text presentation program) a ncurses Ruby program that allows to produce nice text-based presentation with simple markup language.

 ## <a name="online"></a>Online search and resources

+Tools that interact with online resources to provide their services, e.g., searches, wiki, etc..

 * [arch-wiki](https://github.com/deadhead420/arch-wiki) - Search the Arch Wiki anywhere from the command line.
 * [Awesome CLI](https://github.com/umutphp/awesome-cli) - Awesome CLI is a simple command line tool to give you a fancy command line interface to dive into Awesome lists.